top of page

 Podcast 16: Go the Extra Mile

 What's a secret ingredient for successful adulthood?
-Try giving it all you've got--and then a little bit more.
-Think you have what it takes to go the extra mile when you have an invisible disability?
-See if these ideas are for you.....
+Try giving it all you've got--and then give just a little bit more.
+Think you have what it takes to go the extra mile with an invisible disability?
+See if these ideas work for you.....

 Definiton

-For instance, unlike children who are always either at home or school, adults frequently face all kinds of challenges throughout their day.
-For instance, how many adults do you know who struggle with personal relationships; either at home or in the community?
-Maybe they can't find a roommate or a spouse.
-Perhaps, they are constantly fighting with their neighbors.
+For instance, look at this through the lens of children versus adults.
+Kids tend to have fairly consistent lives with boundaries in the environments of home or school.
+On the other hand, most adults wake up everyday to a myrid of complicated challenges in different settings.
+For instance, how many adults do you know who struggle with personal relationships at home on the job, or in the community?
+Do you know people who never can find a roommate or a spouse?
+Perhaps, others are constantly fighting with their neighbors.
 Or, maybe they just can't communicate with their kids.
 If so, going the extra mile in these situations means: "someone does more than they are required and does it with generosity and not for personal gain" (Power of Positivity, 2023).
-In other words, offering help or support, but not expecting anything in return.
+In other words, offering help or support to someone else, but not expecting anything in return.

 It should be noted that going the extra mile can have a special meaning in personal or romantic relationships.
-Glikman (2023) calls this "nourishing" a relationship and Marriages.net (2023) calls this "love language".
+Glikman (2023) calls it "nourishing" an intimate relationship.
+Marriages.net (2023) agrees and calls this using "love language".
 Examples could be giving your girlfriend the first 15 minutes of your attention every day when you wake up or taking your child on a picnic--just the two of you.
 It could be offering an elderly neighbor a ride to the grocery store or planning a surprise baby shower for a special friend.
 All of these ideas are great examples of going the extra mile and nourishing your relationships.

 Going the extra mile is also a critical component in the work environment.
 As Birt (2023) explains: "Go above and beyond [on the job] or do more than is required or expected of you".
 To an employer, that could mean taking on a difficult project without complaining.
 To a fellow employee, it might be job-sharing when someone is clearly overwhelmed with work responsibilities.
 Going the extra mile is especially important when you're interviewing for a new job or requesting a promotion.
-The first thing the employer will look at is your work ethic and how committed you will be to your new situation (ADD CITATION!).
-Having gone the extra mile gives you a powerful advantage here.
+The first thing the employer will look at is your work ethic and how committed you will be to your new situation.
+Having gone the extra mile can really give you a powerful advantage here.

 Benefits